datacoon/russiannames/README.md

-# russiannames -- names parser, processing and gender identification for Russian names
+# Russian Names

-`russiannames` is a Python 3 lib to parse Russian names, surnames and midnames, identify person gender by fullname and how name is written.
-It uses MongoDB as backend to speed-up name parsing
+`russiannames` is a Python 3 library dedicated to parse Russian names, surnames and midnames, identify person gender by fullname and how name is written.
+It uses MongoDB as backend to speed-up name parsing.